splunk/conf19-sdc-workshop/README.md

-# Transit Dashboard App Demo
+# Transit Dashboard App

-This repository contains the code for the Transit Dashboard App, which demonstrates how to create a dashboard in Splunk Cloud Services.
-This dashboard displays transit route status by stop used by Seattle Transit agencies.
+This repository contains the code for the Transit Dashboard App, which uses Splunk Cloud Services to display a dashboard with transit route status by stop using data from Seattle Transit agencies.

 This readme describes how to set up and use the Transit Dashboard App:
 -  Key concepts and terminology of Splunk Cloud Services